Richard Green (sexologist): Law practice

+Personal life and death

+Starting in 1986, his partner was Melissa Hines, a researcher and professor of psychology at the Faculty of Politics, Psychology, Sociology and International Studies, University of Cambridge.
+They married, and divorced in 2014.
+He had one son from his first marriage.
+At the time of death his partner was Claire Loveday.

+Green died on 6 April 2019, aged 82, at his home in London from esophageal cancer.

 Views and controversies

 During the APA's heated debate in the early 1970s about the declassification of homosexuality as a mental illness, Green argued forcefully in favor of declassification.
 He argued that the grounds for deciding the issue should be the "historical and cross-cultural groundings in homosexual expression, associated psychiatric features accompanying a homosexual orientation, the emotional consequences to the homosexual of societal condemnation, and behaviors of other species".
 Green applauded the eventual APA decision while strongly criticizing the fact that the administration put it to a vote, saying that such "a shotgun marriage between science and democracy" was "ludicrous".

 In his work, on gender identity in children, Green used common English expressions like "sissy boy" and "tomboy" in the titles of some of his publications.
 His choice of terminology was criticized as offensive.

 In 2002, he initiated a debate in a special issue of the Archives of Sexual Behavior regarding the extent to which pedophilia should be classified as a mental disorder by the American Psychiatric Association, without impinging on the legal and law enforcement aspects.
 It concluded that sexual arousal to children is subjectively reported "in a substantial minority of "normal" people", and reviewed the level of social acceptance of this historically, but stated that such observations may not entail cultural or legal acceptance today.
 The paper also raised specific concerns about the DSM-IV definition, some of which were later acknowledged by Ray Blanchard in his literature review for the DSM-5 workgroup, which proposed a more general nomenclature distinction between paraphilias and paraphilic disorders; this proposal is part of the DSM-5 draft.
 In 2010, however, Green criticized in stronger terms Blanchard's proposal to introduce hebephilia as a mental disorder in the DSM-5 (as a subtype the proposed pedohebophilic disorder).
 Pointing to the legal age of sexual consent in several countries of Europe, this would declare 19-year-olds engaged sexually with 14-year-olds as having a mental disorder.

-In terms of research on biology and sexual orientation, Green was optimistic about progress and told a reporter that "I suspect that at least in your lifetime we will find a gene that contributes substantially to sexual orientation."
+In terms of research on biology and sexual orientation, Green was optimistic about progress and told a reporter "I suspect that at least in your lifetime we will find a gene that contributes substantially to sexual orientation."

 He received the 2006 Magnus Hirschfeld Medal.